go-goyave/goyave/docs_src/src/guide/architecture-concepts.md

 #### 6. Controller handler

-Finally, if the request has not been stopped by a middleware, the controller handler is executed.
+If the request has not been stopped by a middleware, the controller handler is executed.
 If the controller handler didn't write anything as a response, an empty response with the HTTP status code 204 "No Content" is automatically sent, so you don't have to do it yourself.

+#### 7. Finalization

+The `204 No Content` status is written if the response is empty and no status has been set.
+If a status code has been set but the body is empty, a [status handler](./advanced/status-handlers.html) will be executed if it exists.

 ## Directory structure